Last updated 7/6/23

 Starting Point

-- I include the most detail about public domain books in my Create Your Own Path video course, which is available to all paid members of NarratorsRoadmap.com.
+- I include the most detail about public domain books in my Create Your Own Path video course and my webinar Public Domain Audiobooks and Self-Publishing, which are available to all paid members of NarratorsRoadmap.com.

-- I talk about finding sources of books or even inspiration for your search.
-I also discuss how to research copyrights to determine whether the book is in the public domain, explain publishing considerations and distributor options, and include a long list of relevant resources not found here.
-Beyond linking to other sites with PD books, I’ve curated and shared collections of books on Hathitrust.org that narrators might choose to perform in the categories of:
+- include 2 long lists of relevant resources not found here.
+Beyond linking to other sites with PD books, I’ve hand-curated and shared collections of books on HathiTrust.org that narrators might choose to perform in the categories of:

 - 1925 publications